 typespecification that includes the timestamp.

 String The name of the VM instance for the SAP HANA master host.
 The name must be specified in lowercase letters, numbers, or hyphens.
 The VM instances for the worker and standby hosts use the same name with a "w" and the host number appended to the name.

 String The type of Compute Engine virtual machine that you need to run SAP HANA on.
 If you need a custom VM type, specify a predefined VM type with a number of vCPUs that is closest to the number you need while still being larger.
 After deployment is complete, modify the number of vCPUs and the amount of memory.

 String The zone in which you are deploying your SAP HANA systems to run.
 It must be in the region that you selected for your subnet.

 String The name of the subnetwork you created in a previous step.
 If you are deploying to a shared VPC, specify this value as

 [SHAREDVPC_PROJECT]/[SUBNETWORK].
 For example,

 String The name of the Linux operating-system image or image family that you are using with SAP HANA.
 To specify an image family, add the prefix

 family/to the family name.
 For example,

 String The Google Cloud project that contains the image you are going to use.
 This project might be your own project or a Google Cloud image project.
-For SLES, specify
+For a Compute Engine image, specify either